tensorflow/community/rfcs/20201201-cpp-gradients.md

 #### Tape

-The API for C++ Tape is very similar to python’s tf.GradientTape.
-The implementation for this interface is almost entirely shared with the C++ tape in c/eager/tape.h.
+The API for C++ `Tape` is very similar to python’s `tf.GradientTape`.
+The implementation for this interface is almost entirely shared with the C++ tape in `c/eager/tape.h`.

 ```